xdevplatform/chrome-extension-collections/README.md

 After installation, a browser window will also pop-up with the extension's settings page.
 If it does not, follow Step 3 below to open the extension's settings window manually.

-##### Step 3: Find "Reporter Plugin v0.1" in the Extensions list and click  "Options".
+##### Step 3: Find "TwitterDev Collections Extension v0.0.2" in the Extensions list and click  "Options".

 This will take you to the Extension's own settings page.
 (Different from your browser's settings.)